-- Providing effective feedback to teachers/adults - Student agency - Chronic absenteeism - Instructional practice in literacy, mathematics, or science
+- Effective feedback for teachers/adults

+- Student agency

+- Chronic absenteeism

+- Instructional practice in literacy, mathematics, or science

 Ideally, participants have some familiarity with their chosen problem area in their local context and may be aware of the results of investigation into the problem in their own system.
-Teams that are currently working on an improvement project or within a networked improvement community (NIC) and have developed a theory of practice improvement (or driver diagram) may seek to adopt that as their area of focus for course activities.
+Teams that are currently working on an improvement project or within a networked improvement community and have developed a theory of practice improvement (or a driver diagram) may seek to adopt that as their area of focus for course activities.

-Upcoming course dates and registration for Improvement Science in Practice: Finding Solutions Through Iterative Testing are available in the Professional Learning section of the Carnegie Foundation website, www.carnegiefoundation.org.
+Upcoming course dates and registration for Improvement Science in Practice: Finding Solutions Through Iterative Testing are available at the Carnegie Foundation website at www.carnegiefoundation.org/professional-learning.
 There you can also learn more about the Carnegie Foundation and its other professional learning courses and sign up to receive updates about future opportunities.

-For more information about this course, please contact professionallearning@carnegiefoundation.org.
+For more information about this course, please contact a member of our professional learning opportunities team at professionallearning@carnegiefoundation.org.